-Early settlers thought the cranberry blossom resembled the head a crane, hence, the name “crane berry,” which was shortened to cranberry.
-Cranberry blossoms, pretty, delicate pink flowers, come out in late June and early July.
-Small, green fruit develops behind the flower, growing and changing from green to white to dark red through the months of August and September.
+Early settlers thought the cranberry blossom resembled the head of a crane, and was given the name “crane berry,” which was later shortened to cranberry.
+Cranberry blossoms, pretty and delicate pink flowers, come out in late June and early July.
+Small, green fruit develops behind the flower, growing and changing from green, to white, to dark red throughout the months of August and September.

-The Wisconsin Rapids Area is the largest inland-producing cranberry region in the world.
+The Wisconsin Rapids area is the largest cranberry-producing region in the world.
 We produce nearly 30% of the world’s cranberries and are home to several processing, juicing and value-added manufacturing facilities.
-Our unique agricultural heritage makes Blossom Season a special time in our area and gives us one more reason to celebrate!
+Our unique agricultural heritage makes the blossom and harvest seasons special to our area.